History & Character of Justin Trails Resort

 Over the years, many of the buildings on the Justin Farm have been renovated: the granary and chicken coop have become lodging, the machine shed became “The Lodge” where breakfast is served to guests daily from 7:30 – 10:00 and the barn is now The Elegant Barn, for weddings and events.

 The name changed from “Justin Trails Bed and Breakfast” to “Justin Trails Resort” because there are so many things guests can do outdoors on the 200-acre property: 2 championship disc golf courses, 10+ miles of grass-covered dog-friendly walking trails, several sledding hills, snowshoe trails, fat tire bike trails, and skijoring.
-There are also two pet llamas Dusty and Rusty who love to be fed treats right out of your hand!
+There are three pet llamas.
+Dusty loves to be fed treats right out of your hand!
+We also have two baby llamas named Porter and Stout.

 Justin Trails Resort is nestled in a quiet, peaceful, hilly coulee near Sparta, Wisconsin, and offers guests a relaxed, dog-friendly country getaway in the heart of Wisconsin’s Driftless Region.
-The Resort is located 30 miles East of La Crosse, 13 miles South of Fort McCoy, 5 miles South of I-90 Sparta Exit 25, and 6 miles from the Elroy-Sparta State Bike Trail. (see map) Justin Trails Resort is open daily 10:00 – 5:00 for outdoor fun with a $5 Trail Pass to use trails and disc golf courses (included when guests stay overnight).
+The Resort is located 30 miles East of La Crosse, 13 miles South of Fort McCoy, 5 miles South of I-90 Sparta Exit 25, and 6 miles from the Elroy-Sparta State Bike Trail. (see map) Justin Trails Resort is open daily 10:00 – 5:00 for outdoor fun with a $10 Trail Pass to use trails and disc golf courses (included for overnight guests).